johnosbb/NLP/Spacy/README.md

 As with direct objects, indirect objects are only used with transitive verbs.
 (Intransitive verbs never take an object, either direct or indirect.)
 While direct objects are necessary for transitive verbs, indirect objects are optional.

 __Example:__ In the sentence "She gave John a book," "John" is the indirect object because he receives the book, which is the direct object.

+## Identifying Adverbials

+Adverbials are words, phrases, or clauses that modify or provide additional information about verbs, adjectives, or other adverbs.
+They function as adverbs and play a crucial role in specifying details about the manner, place, time, frequency, or degree of an action or state expressed in a sentence.

+Adverbials can take various forms:

+### Adverb Phrases

+A group of words acting as an adverb, such as "in the morning," "with great care," or "quite suddenly."

+- Example: She sang __with passion__.

+### Adverb Clauses

+An adverbial clause is a group of words containing a subject and a verb that functions as an adverb.
+Adverb clauses often answer questions like how, when, where, why, or to what extent.

+- Example: __Because he was tired__, he decided to take a nap.

+### Single Adverbs

+Single words that function as adverbs and modify verbs, adjectives, or other adverbs.

+- Example: She spoke __loudly__.

+Adverbs are often classified in terms of their purpose.
+The most common catagorisations are:

+- Manner: Describing how an action is performed.
+Example: He ran __quickly__.
+- Place: Indicating the location of the action.
+Example: The cat sat __on the windowsill__.
+- Time: Providing information about when an action takes place.
+- Example: She arrives at work __every morning__.
+- Frequency: Expressing how often an action occurs.
+Example: They go to the gym __twice a week__.
+- Purpose: Describing the reason or purpose behind an action.
+Example: She studied hard __to pass the exam__.

+SpaCy uses a number of dependency labels to identify adverbials.

+### Prep (Preposition)

+In spaCy, "prep" typically refers to a preposition.
+Prepositions are words that express relationships between other words in a sentence, often indicating location, direction, time, or manner.
+Examples of prepositions include: in, on, under, over, through, etc.
+In the context of spaCy dependency parsing, a "prep" dependency usually indicates a prepositional phrase, where the preposition connects to a nominal head (noun or pronoun).

+### Advmod (Adverbial Modifier)

+"Advmod" stands for adverbial modifier in spaCy's dependency parsing.
+This is the primary indicator of an adverbial phrase.
+In spaCy's dependency tree, an "advmod" dependency signifies a relationship where the adverbial modifier is connected to the word it modifies.

+### Agent

+In spaCy, "agent" refers to the syntactic role played by the entity that performs an action in a sentence.
+It is often associated with the subject of a sentence when the sentence describes an action.

+In the dependency parsing, the "agent" dependency is used to link the verb of a sentence to the entity carrying out the action.
+This is common in sentences with an active voice.
+For example, in the sentence "The __cat__ chased the mouse," "cat" is the agent, as it is the one performing the action of chasing.

 ## Identifying Complements